nxskok/pasias/docs/12-regression.md

 This is a bit slippery, because the points to plot and the fitted curve are from different data frames.
-What you do in this case is to put a `data=` in one of the `geom`s, which says ``don't use the data frame that was in the `ggplot`, but use this one instead''.
-I would think about starting with the regression object `carp.2` as my base data frame, since we want (or I want) to do two things with
+What you do in this case is to put a `data=` in one of the `geom`s, which says "don't use the data frame that was in the  `ggplot`, but use this one instead".
+I would think about
+starting with the regression object `carp.2` as my base data frame, since we want (or I want) to do two things with
 that: plot the fitted values and join them with lines.
 Then I